Sheep Worrying is Serious Business

 TRF: How much does a lamb cost you, if the sheep aborts?

 Nick: It varies depending on the time of year and what’s happening at the market.
-But generally, Ewes (female sheep) carry 2 lambs per pregnancy and green lanes near mewe aim to get £90-120 per 42kg lamb.
+But generally, Ewes (female sheep) carry 2 lambs per pregnancy and we aim to get £90-120 per 42kg lamb.

 … [that’s £180-240 per aborted pregnancy]